dzwillia/console-list/README.md

 # console-list
-Simple library for rendering fixed-width lists from a JSON array.
+A simple library for rendering fixed-width lists from a JSON array.

 ## Installing